What is influenza?

-- Encourage good infection control practices in the workplace by displaying posters that address and remind workers about proper hand washing, respiratory hygiene, and cough etiquette.
+Encourage good infection control practices in the workplace by displaying posters that address and remind workers about proper hand washing, respiratory hygiene, and cough etiquette.
 Everyone should cover their nose and mouth with a tissue when they cough or sneeze.
-Thros the tissue in the trash after using it.
+Throw the tissue in the trash after using it.

 - Provide sufficient facilities for hand washing and put alcohol-based (at least 60%) hand sanitizers in common workplace areas such as lobbies, corridors, and restrooms.
 Encourage frequent hand washing.

 - Provide tissues, disinfectants, and disposable towels for employees to clean their work surfaces, as well as appropriate disposal receptacles for use by employees.

 - Allow sick employees to stay home so they don’t spread infection to others.